Treatments · ADHD & neurodivergent care

 Daniella offers affirming therapy for ADHD and neurodivergent adults, with extra room held for 2SLGBTQIA+ and BIPOC clients.
 Her background includes work in workplace mental health, advocacy, and mental health research.

-Modalities: attachment theory, CBT, EFT, mindfulness, psychodynamic therapy, solution-focused therapy, somatic therapy.
+Modalities: attachment theory, CBT, EFT, psychodynamic therapy, solution-focused therapy, somatic therapy.

 About Daniella